Rachel Burr- Director Diabetes UK Cymru

 Lucy Snell – Partnership Support Officer

 I provide support and training to all our current volunteers and recruit for new volunteers, especially for our Know Your Risk events across Wales.
 I manage awareness events and arrange for volunteers to attend on our behalf to raise awareness of diabetes and promote our services.
 I help the Partnership Development Manager to support our local groups, attend group meetings and provide advice and support.

 Matthew Norman – Policy and Public Affairs Manager

 Joseph Cuff - Fundraising Manager

-I’m Joe and I work with our wonderful supporters who help us to raise vital funds to support people living with diabetes in Wales.
+I work with our wonderful fundraisers all over Wales, who help us to raise vital funds to support people living with diabetes in Wales.